Rewriting Graphically with Symmetric Traced Monoidal Categories: Completeness

-\begin{definition}[Completeness] Hypergraphs are a complete graphical language for STMCs if for any linear hypergraph $F$ there exists a unique morphism $f \in \termtype$, up to the equational theory of the category, such that $\hypfun{f} \equiv F$. \end{definition}

-This is a two stage process.
-First we show that any well-formed linear hypergraph has at least one corresponding categorical term (\emph{definability}), then we show that all of these terms are equal in the category (\emph{coherence}).
+We are also able to recover categorical terms in an STMC from labelled interfaced linear hypergraphs.
+This is a two stage process: first we show that any well-formed labelled interfaced linear hypergraph has at least one corresponding categorical term (\emph{definability}); then we show that all of these terms are equal in the category (\emph{coherence}).